Two-Factor Auth: TOTP in PHP Setup Guide

 }

 Rate limiting is essential for TOTP verification.
-An attacker with physical access to the phone could theoretically attempt all 1,000,000 possible codes (six digits) within a reasonable timeframe if there is no throttling in place.
+An attacker with physical access to the phone could theoretically attempt all 1,000,000 possible codes if there is no throttling in place.
 Track failed attempts per account and temporarily lock the account after a small number of consecutive failures.
 Use a fixed time window for the failure counter rather than a sliding window to prevent attackers from distributing guesses across many tiny time periods.

-Implement exponential backoff for repeated failures, and consider requiring a CAPTCHA after three failed attempts to deter automated attacks.
+Implement exponential backoff for repeated failures, and consider requiring a CAPTCHA after several failed attempts to deter automated attacks.
 Log all verification failures with timestamps and IP addresses for security auditing purposes, while being mindful of data protection requirements.
+Combining CSRF token implementation in PHP with your login form adds another layer of protection against automated attack vectors.

 Recovery Codes: Planning for Lost Devices